nicoddemus/nicoddemus.github.io/_src/content/pycharm.md

 # Inspect Code #

 You can ask PyCharm to perform a "Code Inspection" in a single file, directory, or entire projects.
-It will look for problems and improvements in your code without actually executing it.
-As explained in the previous section, this can also be done automatically on changed files during commit.
+It will look for problems and improvements in your code without actually executing it, like type checking, methods that can be static, violation of code standards, etc. As explained in the previous section, this can also be done automatically on changed files during commit.

 Here's the results of an inspection in a single file: